oktadev/okta-blog/_source/_posts/2019-09-26-getting-started-with-elk.md

 4. Go to [http://localhost:5601/](http://localhost:5601/) to log into Kibana.

     Once you log in (using the **elastic** user and the password you captured above), explore the installed dashboards from the Dashboards section via the menu on the left.
-Heartbeat a Beat that monitors services uptime from a provided list of URLs.
+Heartbeat is one of the Beat services that monitors your services uptime from a provided list of URLs.
 Open the dashboard *Heartbeat HTTP monitoring* and see the power of the stack for data visualization.

     {% img blog/getting-started-with-elk/http-heartbeat.png alt:"Heartbeat HTTP Monitoring" width:"800" %}{: .center-image }